 Ten trains per day were assumed to leave origin en route to a 2,000-mile journey, to later return the same distance back to the origin.
 Round-trip time is 6 days.
 Total period covered is one year.
 3 new locomotives purchased for each of the 60 trips (i.e. 10 different vehicles departing origin on each day of six-day set).
 Diesel fuel consumption modeled off of a combination of national consumption data from the Association of American Railroads combined with data on typical train weight for intermodal trains provided by a Class I firm.
 Locomotive fuel tank size information was also provided by this Class I firm.
-Tender requirements for LNG and hydrogen assume no additional refueling required (i.e. other than origin) along 2,000-mile one-way trip route.
+Tender requirements for LNG and hydrogen assume refueling required (i.e. other than at each origin/endpoint) after 1,000 miles.